-d.
+Page 132 d.
 All coupling constants depend on the 4-momentum transfer, as explained in the section on renormalization.
-Fine-structure constant is the traditional name for the electromagnetic coupling constant $g{em}$ in the case of a 4-momentum transfer of $Q^2 = m_e^2 c^2$ , which is the smallest one possible.
-At higher momentum transfers it has larger values, e.g., $g{em}(Q^2 = M_W^2 c^2) \approx 1/128$ .
-In contrast, the strong coupling constant has lover values at higher momentum transfers; e.g., $\alpha_s(34 \text{ GeV}) = 0.14(2)$ .

-Why do all these constants have the values they have?
-For any constant with a dimension, such as the quantum of action $\hbar$ , the numerical value has only historical meaning.
+Fine-structure constant is the traditional name for the electromagnetic coupling constant $g{\rm em}$ in the case of a 4-momentum transfer of $Q^2 = m{\rm e}^2 c^2$, which is the smallest one possible.
+At higher momentum transfers it has larger values, e.g., $g{\rm em}(Q^2 = M{\rm W}^2 c^2) \approx 1/128$.
+In contrast, the strong coupling constant has lover values at higher momentum transfers; e.g., $\alpha{\rm s}(34 \,{\rm GeV}) = 0.14(2)$.
+Why do all these basic constants have the values they have?
+For any basic constant with a dimension, such as the quantum of action \hbar , the numerical value has only historical meaning.
 It is $1.054 \cdot 10^{-34}$ Js because of the SI definition of the joule and the second.
-The question why the value of a dimensional constant is not larger or smaller therefore always requires one to understand the origin of some dimensionless number giving the ratio between the constant and the corresponding natural unit that is defined with c, G, $\hbar$ and $\alpha$ .
-More details and the values of the natural units are given later in our adventure.
-Understanding the sizes of atoms, people, trees and stars, the duration of molecular and atomic processes, or the mass of nuclei and mountains, implies understanding the ratios between these values and the corresponding natural units.
-The key to understanding nature is thus the understanding of all ratios, and thus of all dimensionless constants.
-The quest of understanding all ratios, including the fine structure constant $\alpha$ itself, is completed only in the final volume of our adventure.
+The question why the value of a dimensional constant is not larger or smaller therefore always requires one to understand the origin of some dimensionless number giving the ratio between the constant and the corresponding natural unit that is defined with c, G, k, N_A and \hbar .
+Details and values for the natural units are given in the dedicated section.
+Vol. IV, page 208 In other words, understanding the sizes of atoms, people, trees and stars, the duration of molecular and atomic processes, or the mass of nuclei and mountains, implies understanding the ratios between these values and the corresponding natural units.
+The key to understanding nature is thus the understanding of all measurement ratios, and thus of all dimensionless constants.
+This quest, including the understanding of the fine-structure constant α itself, is completed only in the final volume of our adventure.
 The basic constants yield the following useful high-precision observations.